 Net Profit and CAGR

-The net profit above $980k in the analyzed strategy is lower than the benchmark (S&P500 Index in the form of SPY ETF marked in yellow on the chart), which is above $1,8 milion.
-This translates to a CAGR of 8.26% vs 10.30%.
-This means that the analyzed strategy achieves lower net profit and a lower average annual return compared to the benchmark.
+The net profit in the analyzed strategy is lower than the benchmark.
+This translates to a CAGR of 6.6% vs 10.9%.
+This means that the analyzed strategy yields a lower net profit and a lower average annual return than the benchmark.

 Exposure

-The average exposure in the analyzed strategy was 13% (!) vs 100% in the benchmark.
-The study was conducted on the underlying instrument, which are stocks of the Nasdaq 100 index.
+The average exposure in the analyzed strategy was only 12.38% (!) vs 100% in the benchmark.
+The study was conducted on the underlying instruments, which are stocks of the S&P500 index.
 Exposure is measured by a dedicated study, which you can read about here.
 The analyzed strategy used on average half the capital, making it much less exposed to market risk, and the remaining capital can be utilized in other strategies.
+You can read more about this topic here.

-The max drawdown in the analyzed strategy was 12.54% vs 55.19% in the benchmark, resulting in a significantly better Return/Drawdown ratio of 16.50 vs 4.4.
-This means that the analyzed strategy is less risky and more stable because the maximum capital drawdown is smaller, leading to better risk management compared to the benchmark.
+The maximum open drawdown in the analyzed strategy was 20.45% vs 55.19% in the benchmark, resulting in a significantly better Return/Open Drawdown ratio of 12.82 vs 5.76.
+This means the analyzed strategy is less risky and more stable because its maximum capital drawdown is smaller, leading to better risk management than the benchmark.

 Winning Percent